legumeinfo/Gene-WebComponents/README.md

-# Gene-WebComponents
+# Gene WebComponents
-A TypeScript library that provides WebComponents for viewing genes
+A TypeScript library that provides WebComponents for viewing genes.